What will I learn

 The Master’s Degree Programme in Music Performance provides students with a solid foundation for developing a personal artistic expression and profile.
 The programme places strong emphasis on music performance itself.
 In addition to advancing instrumental, artistic, and musical skills at a high level, it is designed to educate independent and reflective musicians with a deep passion for the art.

 The Artistic In-Depth Project constitutes more than half of the programme, comprising 75 credits and three master’s concerts.
-In addition, students complete four compulsory courses totaling 30 credits, and elective courses worth 15 credits.
+In addition, students complete four compulsory courses totalling 30 credits, and elective courses worth 15 credits.

 The compulsory courses focus on: